-The profits a shareholder is entitled to receive is determined by the number, class and value of his or her shareholdings.
+The percentage of company profits that a shareholder is entitled to receive is determined by the number, class, and value of their shareholdings.
 Each share represents a percentage of the business, thus a percentage of profit entitlement.
 For example:

-- If a company has one shareholder who owns 100% of the issued shares, he or she will be entitled to 100% of the surplus income.
+- If a company has one shareholder who owns 100% of issued company shares, they are entitled to 100% of the surplus income

-- If a company has two shareholders and issues two shares of equal value, each shareholder will own 50% of the company and be entitled to 50% of the surplus income.
+- If a company has two shareholders and issues two shares of equal value, each shareholder owns 50% of the company and is entitled to 50% of the surplus income

-Shareholders may choose to leave this money in the company to further the aims of the business.
-Or they can take their portion of profits as dividend income.
+Shareholders may choose to leave some of all of the available profit in the company to further the aims of the business.
+Alternatively, they can take their portion of company profits as dividend income.

 How to register a company

 The quickest and easiest way to register any type of company is through an authorised agent like Rapid Formations.
-Applications are completed and submitted online, and they are normally approved by Companies House within 3 working hours.
+Applications are completed and submitted online, reviewed by a member of our specialist team, and delivered electronically to Companies House to be processed.
+Generally, our online applications are approved by Companies House within just 3 working hours.

-Upon incorporation, we will send you an email containing digital copies of your certificate of incorporation, the memorandum and articles of association, and share certificates (if applicable).
-Companies are immediately ready to trade as soon as Companies House approves the application.
+When your new company has been registered, we will send you an email containing digital copies of your certificate of incorporation, the memorandum and articles of association, and share certificates (if applicable).
+Your company will be ready to trade as soon as Companies House processed and approves your application.